olgarithms/sphinx-tutorial/docs/getting-started-with-sphinx.md

 "The Office" and add your name as `Author name`.
 For everything else choose the default options for this tutorial.
 Once the script has run, you should find the following in your `docs` directory:

-- `conf.py`: configuration file which allows you to set `Sphinx`'s behaviour (see configuration options on the [docs](https://www.sphinx-doc.org/en/master/usage/configuration.html))
+- `conf.py`: configuration file which allows you to set Sphinx's behaviour (see configuration options on the [docs](https://www.sphinx-doc.org/en/master/usage/configuration.html))
 - `index.rst`: the source file for your documentation's home page
 - `Makefile`/`make.bat`: contain convenient `make` targets for generating documentation
 - `_build/`: directory where your output documentation files will live
 - `_static/:`: directory where all your static files, e.g. images, go to
-- `_templates/`: directory where you can override `Sphinx` template files to customise the look of your documentation
+- `_templates/`: directory where you can override Sphinx template files to customise the look of your documentation

 Take a moment to look at the content of each of these files.
 We are now ready to build our